OctoberRust12/Discord-Rich-Presence-Tool/README.md

 # Discord Rich Presence Tool
+## NOTE: The current release (1.0.1) is broken due to the Discord developer account associated with it being deleted.
+I will look into releasing a fixed version soon!
 A C++/Qt program that lets you fill in your own custom Discord Rich Presence information for games and activities away from the PC.

 ### Notes